aboutBlank-dev/path-of-exile-cards-api/README.md

 - FastAPI with uvicorn
 - Supabase for the database
 - Pydantic (comes with FastAPI) for data validation
+- Docker for containerization & deploying to Render

 ## Data source